Cattux/Voron-Legacy-Duplicator-i3/README.md

 ![Mock-up Design of Voron Legacy Duplicator i3](images/Legacy-Duplicator-i3.png)

 This project is still a work in progress.
-THe printer has been physically assembled but is still getting some config tweaks and tuning done.
+The printer has been physically assembled but is still getting some config tweaks and tuning done.
 Please use any information found here at your own discretion.

 The plan for this project is to upcycle my Monoprice Maker Select 3D into a Voron Legacy, but should work for any Wanhao Duplicator i3 clones.
 The "plus" models will have additonal work for electronics but is out of scope since I do not have that model.
-Below are the goals this project is working towards or the "mission statement":
+Below are the goals this project was working towards or the "mission statement":

-- [ ] Reuse the bed from the i3
+- [X] Reuse the bed from the i3
     - Requires 2 modified 3D printed parts (Qty 2 of each)
         - Z Bearing Retainer A Upper
         - Z Bearing Retainer B Upper
-- [ ] Forward compatible with future Legacy updates from Voron
+- [X] Forward compatible with future Legacy updates from Voron
-    - I don't want to fork this into a new printer entirely, at it's core it should still be a Voron Legacy
+    - don't fork this into a new printer entirely, at it's core it should still be a Voron Legacy
-- [ ] Require minimal rewiring
+- [X] Require minimal rewiring
-    - the wire loop will probably need to be removed to split the cables to to go different places
+    - the wire loop was removed to split the cables to to go different places
-    - The thermister and heater cartridge will need to be replaced unless the hot end assembly is retro fitted to the Legacy X axis
+    - The cable chain was cut off and replaced with 1/2" split wire loom tubing
-        - I may look at doing this at some point, but I really like the look of the Afterburner so I'm planning to start with that
+    - The thermister and heater cartridge were replaced with ones that fit a E3D v6 hotend that fits in the afterburner toolhead.

 # BOM